notion-enhancer/notion-enhancer/README.md

-the enhancements should be automatically applied on installation and automatically removed on uninstallation. if you want to do things yourself, though, you can.
+the enhancements should be automatically applied on installation and automatically removed on uninstallation.

+on some platforms this may throw errors if done without elevated/admin permissions, though, so if it hasn't automatically installed you will still need to use these commands.

 ```
 Usage: